Canon 1D Mark II N vs Sony A7R III

 The Canon EOS-1D Mark II N and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in August 2005 and October 2017.
 The 1D Mark II N is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark II N) and a full frame (A7R III) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II N vs Sony A7R III

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II N and the Sony A7R III.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (51 percent) than the Canon 1D Mark II N. Moreover, the A7R III is substantially lighter (58 percent) than the 1D Mark II N. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.